matmunn/cerebro-gif/Readme.md

 ## Usage

-In Cerebro, type `photo something` or `something photo`, to find gifs, related to something.
+In Cerebro, type `photo something` or `something photo`, to find photos about your keyword.

 Use <kbd>Cmd/Ctrl + C</kbd> to copy url of found photo to clipboard.